 - 1 egg

-- In a large pot, add 10 cups of water and all the broth ingredients.
-Bring it to a boil over high heat.
-Reduce the heat to medium low and boil for 10 minutes.
+- In a medium size pot, add 5 cups of chicken broth (or broth of your choice).
+(See note below.)
+Bring it to a boil over medium high heat.

-- Return the broth to a boil over medium high heat and stir in soy sauce, salt and pepper to taste.
-Add the mandu, stirring gently so they don’t stick to the bottom of the pot.
-Boil until all of them float, and reduce the heat to medium and simmer for additional 2 or 3 minutes.
+- Stir in the garlic, soy sauce, and salt and pepper to taste.
+Add the mandu pieces, stirring gently so they don’t stick to the bottom of the pot.
+Boil until all of them float, and reduce the heat to medium and boil for an additional minute or two.

-- Ladle the steaming soup into bowls and garnish with the sliced egg and scallion.
+- Ladle the steaming soup into bowls and garnish with the scallion and optional egg jidan and/or gim.